Legoman99573/Pterodactyl-Egg-Wreckfest/README.md

 ## Known Issues:
 * ``[WARNING]: IsSubsystemNative, not defined subsystem, fallback to wrapper 'User|NetworkingSockets|Utils|NetworkingUtils'``,
   * You can safely ignore this as it should still function.
-* Server does not appear on the steam page.
+* Server does not appear on the steam browser.
   * This is fine.
 It is an issue with Wreckfest in general that THQ needs to fix.
 * ``_XSERVTransmkdir: ERROR: euid != 0,directory /tmp/.X11-unix will not be created.``
   * This will occur with wine.
 No way to fix this with Dedicated Servers that does not have a graphics driver installed.
 Should work as is.